MogomotsiFM/aws-3-tier-app-architecture/README.md

 # AWS 3-Tier App Architecture
 The plan is to create all the resources required for a three-tier architecture using AWS CloudFormation.
-This includes a VPC, public and private subnets, an Internet Gateway, security groups, application load balancer, and routing tables.
+This includes a VPC, public and private subnets, an Internet Gateway, security groups, an application load balancer, and routing tables.
 ## Plan
 - Create an architecture with one public and one private subnet,
   - Add a NAT Gateway so that Instances in a private subnet can download the dummy application,